Student Worksheet: Are these Marketing Tasks

 Student Discussion Activity

 For this exercise, review the list of work tasks below and identify which ones are likely (or not) to be part of a marketing role.

-For this activity, we will assume that the company in question manufactures cookies.
+For this activity, we will assume that the company in question manufactures cookies and snack foods.

-As you go through the list, consider at which “level” of employee (refer list in question area) each of the decisions probably be made?
+As you go through the list, consider at which “level” of employee (refer to the list in question area) each of the decisions probably be made?

 - Which newspapers/magazines should we advertise in?